This post is excerpted from Ken Smith’s presentation at the 2016 National Medicare Supplement Sales Summit in Kansas City, MO.

-Over the next ten weeks Bettger sold more life insurance then he had in the previous ten months - using enthusiasm.
+Over the next ten weeks, Bettger sold more life insurance than he had in the previous ten months – using enthusiasm.

 For those of you who have been selling, has there ever been a time when you were hesitant to pick up the phone and make a call?
 But how do you feel after you make that call?
 You feel excited and you're ready to go on and make the next call.

 So here's a secret.
 If you want to feel a certain way, all you have to do is act a certain way.
 So if you want to be enthusiastic all you have to do is act enthusiastic.
 Try it and see what happens.

 Now have you ever been around someone who is really pessimistic, like a Debbie Downer?
 The only way they can brighten a room is by leaving!
 We all know people like that, when they're around you they’re just pulling you down.

 Think about when you're face to face, or even on the telephone.
 If you sound enthusiastic how does your prospect feel?
 Enthusiastic human emotions are transferable.
 So when we're enthusiastic our prospect feels enthusiastic too.

 Principle 2: Attitude